joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/14/world/europe/macron-trump-bastille-day-military-parade.html

 **Live Updates: Inflation Slows on Lower Energy Prices**\
-`The Consumer Price Index dropped to an 3.5 percent annual rate in June during a lull in fighting with Iran that now seems over.
+`The Consumer Price Index dropped to a 3.5 percent annual rate in June during a lull in fighting with Iran that now seems over.
 Kevin M. Warsh, the Fed’s chairman, will testify in Congress on Tuesday about the threat higher prices including energy pose to the economy.`\
 https://www.nytimes.com/live/2026/07/14/business/cpi-inflation-warsh-fed

 **In the Public Interest**\